 Marfan syndrome is caused by a change in the gene that controls how the body makes fibrillin, an essential component of connective tissue that contributes to its strength and elasticity.

-In most cases, Marfan syndrome is inherited from one or the other parent, but it shows up in 1 in 4 people with no known family history of the disease.
+In most cases, Marfan syndrome is inherited from a parent, but 1 in 4 cases occurs in people with no known family history of the disease.
 It occurs equally in men and women, who have a 50% risk of passing on the gene to their children.
 Marfan syndrome is present at birth, but may not be diagnosed until adolescence or later.
 Everyone with Marfan syndrome has the same defective gene, but not everyone experiences the same symptoms to the same degree.

 Are There Physical Traits in People With Marfan Syndrome?